ConPaaS-team/conpaas/docs/api.rst

         Used by ConPaaS services.
 Download a tarball with the ConPaaS source code.

-    POST /callback/decrementUserCredit.php

-        Used by ConPaaS services. 'sid' and 'decrement' are the required parameters.

-        Decrement user credit and check if it is enough.
-Return a dictionary with the 'error' attribute set to false if the user had enough credit, true otherwise.

-        This method requires the client to present a valid SSL certificate of type 'manager'.
-The 'serviceLocator' field in the supplied certificate has to match the 'sid'.

-    POST /ca/get_cert.php

-        Used by ConPaaS services.
-The only required argument is a file called 'csr' holding a certificate signing request.
-A certificate is returned.

-        This method requires the client to present a valid SSL certificate of type 'manager'..

 The first three methods, namely **new\_user**, **login** and **get\_user\_certs** do not need a client SSL certificate to be called.

 **available\_services**, **start**, **stop**, **rename** and **list** all need a valid user certificate in order to be called.

-The last two methods are used by ConPaaS managers to decrement users’ credit and create agent certificates.
-They both need a valid manager certificate to be called.